o3de/o3de.org/content/docs/user-guide/components/reference/non-uniform-scale/non-uniform-scale.md

 ### RegisterScaleChangedEvent

-Registers a handler for the **[AZ::Event](/docs/user-guide/engine/az-event.md)** raised when the entity's non-uniform scale is changed\.
+Registers a handler for the **[AZ::Event](/docs/user-guide/engine/az-event.md)** raised when the entity's non-uniform scale is changed.

 **Parameters**
-Handler for non-uniform scale change events\.
+Handler for non-uniform scale change events.
 Type: NonUniformScaleChangedEvent::Handler

 **Return**